TofuDrivenDev/compose-by-example/README.md

 - HUGE binary size: The Wasm bundle is 13MB!
 It will take some time to load on slow networks.
 (For reference, an empty project from [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com/) compiles into a 9MB Wasm bundle.)
 - Slow startup time: It may feel like the app is frozen when you first visit the site.
 It's just loading the Wasm bundle as the entire bundle needs to be loaded until first paint.
 - More topics: I aim to cover more topics topics such as Animations, Modifiers, and the remaining Components.
+- No source code: My code is in a monorepo and Compose by Example is just a single module within it.
+So I can't just open source the entire thing, but I am thinking about ways to clone limited modules to a public repo.

 <img width="912" alt="demo" src="https://raw.githubusercontent.com/TofuDrivenDev/compose-by-example/refs/heads/main/doc/demo.png" />